secretstartups/handbook/workflow/index.html.md

 ## Retrospective

-The purpose of our retrospective is to help our team at GitLab learn and improve as much as possible from every monthly release.
+The purpose of our retrospective is to help each Product Group, and the entire [R&D cost center](https://about.gitlab.com/handbook/finance/financial-planning-and-analysis/#by-cost-center---where-gitlabbers-report) at GitLab learn and improve as much as possible from every monthly release.

 Each retrospective consist of three parts:

-- [Team Retrospectives](https://about.gitlab.com/handbook/engineering/management/team-retrospectives/): retrospectives held by individual teams
+- [Group Retrospectives](https://about.gitlab.com/handbook/engineering/management/team-retrospectives/): retrospectives held by individual [Product Groups](/company/team/structure/#product-groups)
-- [Retrospective Summary](https://about.gitlab.com/handbook/engineering/workflow/#retrospective-summary): a short pre-recorded video which summarizes the learnings across all team retrospectives
+- [Retrospective Summary](https://about.gitlab.com/handbook/engineering/workflow/#retrospective-summary): a short pre-recorded video which summarizes the learnings across all group retrospectives
 - [Retrospective Discussion](https://about.gitlab.com/handbook/engineering/workflow/#retrospective-discussion): a 25 minute live discussion diving into retrospective discussion topics]

 **Timeline**

-- `M-1 26th`: GitLab Bot opens [Team Retrospective](/handbook/engineering/management/team-retrospectives/) issue for the current milestone.
+- `M-1 26th`: GitLab Bot opens [Group Retrospective](/handbook/engineering/management/team-retrospectives/) issue for the current milestone.
-- `M, 19th`: Team Retrospectives should be held.
+- `M, 19th`: Group Retrospectives should be held.
 - `M, 24th`: Moderator opens the Retrospective planning and execution issue.
 - `M, 24th` to `M+1, 3rd`: Participants complete the Retrospective planning and execution issue, add their notes to the [retro doc](https://docs.google.com/document/d/1nEkM_7Dj4bT21GJy0Ut3By76FZqCfLBmFQNVThmW2TY/edit#), and suggest and vote on discussion topics.
 - `M+1, 4th`: Moderator records the Retrospective Summary video and announces the video and discussion topics.